AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - updated :ref:`scenarioFormationMeanOEFeedback` and :ref:`scenarioFormationReconfig` to increase
   the orbit altitude to not hit the Earth.
 Also, added code that can be enabled to record the simulation parameters for Vizard.
+- updated :ref:`vizInterface` to support the latest Vizard features.
+You can script that the spacecraft and/or celestial objects are shown as sprites if they become very small.
+This makes it easier to see where satellites are in a constellation or formation, as well as where Earth is if orbiting about Mars

 Version 1.7.2